bhaveshyadav111/MachineLearning/README.md

 Handled missing values
-Encoded categorical features using OneHotEncoder/LabelEncoderScaled numerical features using StandardScaler Built preprocessing with ColumnTransformer + Pipeline to prevent data leakage between train/test splits Trained a Decision Tree Classifier as a baseline model Trained a Random Forest Classifier (ensemble of decision trees) to reduce overfitting and improve accuracy Evaluated models using accuracy, precision, recall, F1-score, and confusion matrix By using new
+Encoded categorical features using OneHotEncoder/LabelEncoderScaled numerical features using StandardScaler Built preprocessing with ColumnTransformer + Pipeline to prevent data leakage between train/test splits Trained a Decision Tree Classifier as a baseline model accuracy of 90.47 % Trained a Random Forest Classifier (ensemble of decision trees) to reduce overfitting get accuracy 87.63 % Evaluated models using accuracy, precision, recall, F1-score, and confusion matrix.

 ## ⚙️ Tools & Libraries